 - 1. Power on the Delphix Engine and open the Console. - 2.
 Wait for the Delphix Management Service and Delphix Boot Service to come online.
 This might take up to 10 minutes during the first boot.
 Wait for the large orange box to turn green. - 3.
 Press any key to access the sysadmin console. - 4.
-Enter sysadmin for the username and sysadmin for the password (when installing a new engine via AWS AMI, the initial sysadmin password is the AWS Instance ID). - 5.
+Enter sysadmin for the username and sysadmin for the password. - 5.
 You will be presented with a description of available network settings and instructions for editing. - 6.
 Configure the hostname.
 Use the same hostname you entered during the server installation.
 If you are using DHCP, this step can be skipped. - 7.
 Configure DNS.
 If you are using DHCP, this step can be skipped. - 8.
 Configure either a static or DHCP address.
 The static IP address must be specified in CIDR notation (for example, 192.168.1.2/24). - 9.
 Configure a default gateway.
 If you are using DHCP, this step can be skipped. - 10.
 Commit your changes.
 Note that you can use the get command prior to committing to verify your desired configuration. - 11.
 Check that the Delphix Engine can now be accessed through a Web browser by navigating to the displayed IP address, or hostname if using DNS. - 12.
 Exit setup.